Chaos Zero Nightmare (CZN)MaribellBuild and Guide

 Shelter Hold

-More AP spent = more Shield.
+More AP spent = more shield.
 This is the card that will get you through tough early situations and soften heavy hits from elites and bosses.
 Gets a nice upgrade with her Potential 3-1, which adds Counterattack to the card.

 Card Image